 “I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach, and not, when I came to die, discover that I had not lived.”
 Henry Thoreau, Walden: Life in the Woods

+Finding out I am autistic has prompted my to re-evaluate my life and career choices.
+I was a city girl by default but it doesn’t have to remain this way.
 I dream of moving to Australia or somewhere where I could enjoy space and solitude.
-Where I used to think that life beyond the city seems unimaginable (having moved from one small country/city to another small country/city), life seems bigger in Australia.
+Where I used to think that life beyond the city seems unimaginable (having been born and live in a small city/country), life seems bigger in Australia.
 I am attracted to the country’s vast open spaces and skies that stretch as far as the eyes can see.
 I love the views of the countryside, visiting quaint historic towns and villages, admiring the vistas and rolling plains, taking a stroll in the woods and to be embraced by nature.
-Even in the city, there are parks with lush greenery and empty spaces.
-This country has what I perceive to be the ideal space: a comfortable amount of space for living, for walking, for socialising, for solitude.
-One day, I hope to visit the outback and hike along some of the country’s beautiful rugged landscape.
-This place would be my Walden and it is my dream to move to Australia.
+My Walden is a place that affords a comfortable amount of space for living, for walking, for socialising, for solitude.
+I have no desire to live in the city and if I do have the chance to move to Australia, it is the suburbs and rural areas I am interested in.
+Finding employment is however a major hurdle because I’m not sure which jobs would be suitable for me with my qualifications (I have a background in law but I’m not a qualified lawyer).
+I am therefore considering to apply for a graduate research program on the topic of autism and mental health, in the hope to add a positive contribution to autism research.

 “I learned this, at least, by my experiment: that if one advances confidently in the direction of his dreams, and endeavors to live the life which he has imagined, he will meet with a success unexpected in common hours.”
 Henry David Thoreau, Walden: Life in the Woods